 - The solo rules are pretty straightforward, with no ambiguous points

-- I also like the rule, that if something were not mentioned in solitaire variant as a must, could be freely interpreted by the player; simple like this – all uncertainties resolved by player instead of looking for some special explanation
+- I also like the rule, that if something was not mentioned in solitaire variant as a must, could be freely interpreted by the player; simple like this – whenever something is not specifically addressed, your call!

 - Last but not least, the solo variant is very challenging but also provides great training opportunity before multiplayer game